fingerprintjs/fingerprintjs/contributing.md

 ## How you can contribute

+### Contributions to the playground are not supported

+Due to limited team capacity, we cannot accept and process pull requests on the playground, but feel free to report any bugs you found in the playground.
+If you want to submit a quality of life issue for the plaground, please start with a discussion first;

 ### Reporting an issue

 If you've noticed a bug, have an idea or a question,